kgavrilyuk/UvA-InfoVis-2017-Students/Information Visualization - Assignment 1.md

 ## Handing-in the Assignment

-The assignment is handed in through Blackboard: **do not send the deliverables per e-mail, they will get lost.** The deadline for this assignment can be found in the table at the top of this document.
+The assignment is handed in using Blackboard: **do not send the deliverables per e-mail, they will get lost.** The deadline for this assignment can be found in the table at the top of this document.
 When your assignment contains multiple files, please make and upload a ZIP archive file to Blackboard.
 Your deliverables should include at least the following:

 1. A short description of the visualization technique
 2. D3.js code used to produce the visualization